CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Introduction

-The main novelty behind \sqs{} is the efficient built-in \emph{abort / cancellation} support.
-One naive way to implement such functionality is by linearly searching the waiting queue for the node corresponding to the waiter, which is then unlinked~\citep{lea2005java}.
-However, this would have worst-case linear time in the size of the queue: thus, frequent cancellations lead to major overheads.
-We propose a more efficient base design, where instead of single elements, we organize waiters into fixed-sized \emph{cell segments}, so that each cell stores a waiter.
-These segments form a concurrent doubly-linked list.
-When all waiters in a segment are cancelled, we can remove the entire segment in constant time via careful pointer manipulations.
-This allows us to support different cancellation modes: \emph{simple} cancellation, \texttt{resume(..)} is allowed to fail if the waiter located in the next cell was cancelled, whereas \emph{smart} cancellation provides a mechanism to efficiently skip cancelled waiters, but requires complex mechanisms to ensure that some waiter is always resumed.
+The main novelty behind \sqs{} is the efficient built-in support for \emph{aborting/cancelling} operations.
+We emulate the infinite array with a linked list of fixed-sized \emph{cell segments}, so each cell stores a waiting operation.
+On thread cancellation, the cell state should be reclaimed to avoid memory leaks, but also segments full of cancelled requests should be physically removed from the linked list.
+One naive way to implement such functionality is by linearly searching the waiting queue for the corresponding segment, which is then unlinked~\cite{lea2005java}.
+However, this would have a worst-case linear time in the queue size, making frequent cancellations lead to significant overheads.
+While for threads this approach is sufficient (since their number is small and they rarely abort), for coroutines, of which millions can exist at the same time and which cancel frequently, significant complexity improvements are required.
+We propose a more efficient design, where segments form a concurrent doubly-linked list, enabling constant time removals via careful pointer manipulations.
+This also allows us to support different cancellation modes: in case of \emph{simple} cancellation, \texttt{resume(..)} is allowed to fail if the waiter located in the corresponding cell was cancelled, whereas \emph{smart} cancellation provides a mechanism to efficiently skip a sequence of aborted requests but requires complex mechanisms to ensure that some thread is always resumed.